From environmental science to photography - but always focused on the built environment.

 Fun fact: my Honours degree in Zoology focused on sexually transmitted diseases in birds.
 Not exactly cocktail party material, but it taught me the discipline of rigorous research - a skill I bring to every project.

 Now, I’m dedicating the next chapter of my career to something deeper: helping the built environment move beyond “less harm” to actively restoring nature.
-That’s the heart of my second brand, Business of Biodiversity.
+That’s the heart of my fledgling second brand, Business of Biodiversity.

 Living on Wurundjeri Woi Wurrung Country, also known as the Macedon Ranges near Melbourne, Australia.